ashok-rajendran/data-torture-lab/udf/README.md

 ---

 ### **nKrypt_hash.py**
 This UDF can be used to tokenize a column using either the SHA-256 or MD5 function based on user input.
+These are oneway tokenization.

 **Example:**
 ```sql